buranpurijay/Marker-Tracking-in-Videos/README.md

 • Optimizing the algorithm and minimizing the size of the model, to enable real time tracking.

-• Future aspect of this project would be to convert this writing into text and use it to send messages.
+• Future aspect of this project would be to convert this writing into text and use it to send messages